pp4rs/DEPRECATED-installation-guide/docs/commandLine.md

 Your system is ready to brew
 ```

-* Now to use the current R version 3.5.1, we want to make sure you have some basic system tools that some packages require.
+* Now we can use homebrew to easily install software.
+To use the current R version 3.5.1, we want to make sure you have some basic system tools that some packages require.
 Let's (re)install them real quick.
 First `libxml2`:

 ```bash
 brew reinstall libxml2
 ```
-If you system tells you that it is not yet installed, then try
+If you system tells you that it is not yet installed, then try instead

 ```bash
 brew install libxml2